Hypothesis Testing Calculator

 hypothesis math calculator

-How to Conduct a Z-Test for One Population Mean?
+Z-Test for One Population Proportion

+More about the z-test for one population proportion so you can better interpret the results obtained by this solver: A z-test for one proportion is a hypothesis test that attempts to make a claim about the population proportion (p) for a certain population attribute (proportion of males, proportion of people underage).
 The test has two non-overlapping hypotheses, the null and the alternative hypothesis.
-The null hypothesis is a statement about the population mean, under the assumption of no effect, and the alternative hypothesis is the complementary hypothesis to the null hypothesis.
-The main properties of a one sample z-test for one population mean are:
+The null hypothesis is a statement about the population proportion, which corresponds to the assumption of no effect, and the alternative hypothesis is the complementary hypothesis to the null hypothesis.
+The main properties of a one sample z-test for one population proportion are:

 • Depending on our knowledge about the "no effect" situation, the z-test can be two-tailed, left-tailed or right-tailed